falkr/ttm4115/pages/unit-requirements.md

   * See Compendium, Vision and Scope Document, p.579, 3.1

-**Deliver to Blackboard:** You need to deliver the preliminary document today.
+**Deliver to Blackboard:** You need to deliver the preliminary document this week.
 As said above, this is not the final delivery.
 You can change the system.
 This delivery is just a milestone to get done, even if you change it.

+# Peer Review of Vision and Scope Document

+Ask another team for their document.
+This may require some coordination, since you have scheduled different timeslots.
+Have a look in the team overview diagram which teams may already be ready, and contact them on Teams.

+* Use the channel **Exchange** on Teams.
+* In the Exchange channel, find a document called _Unit 2 - Vision and Scope Exchange.docx_ where you list which team you review.
+* Write your comments as normal text, but with colored background, so that the comments are visible in an exported PDF.

+**Deliver to Blackboard:** Deliver the document that you provided comments for on Blackboard.

 # Team Reflection for This Unit